EPCCed/dirac-docs/docs/scheduler-update-2026.md

 individual 8 node blocks.

 For users, the effect of these restrictions is that single node failures in a block can render larger jobs very difficult to place and lead to long queue times.
-If the application being run has a critical performance dependence on interconnect performance then the blocking makes sense but many HPC applications do not have their performance limited in such a way.

 **This change will remove this enforced blocking so that jobs, by default, can be assigned nodes from anywhere in the interconnect topology.** This will allow for more flexibility in job placement and